cloud-of-things/cot-java-rest-sdk/README.md

 # Cloud of Things Java Rest SDK

-This is an SDK to interface with the [Cloud of Things](https://m2m.telekom.com/our-offering/cloud-of-things/) by Deutsche Telekom AG
+This is an SDK to interface with the [Cloud of Things](https://m2m.telekom.com/our-offering/cloud-of-things/) by T-Systems International GmbH

 _Current version is: 0.6.0_